BaronSam3di/BaronSam3di/README.md

 - 👀 I’m interested in security, data science, algorithms and design patterns.
 - 🌱 I’m currently learning 100 algorithms in 100 days.
 Next up is design patterns.
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me g dot o wo d e n (at) g m ail dot co m .
+- 📫 How to reach me g dot o w d e n (at) g m ail dot co m .

 <!---
 YorkshireGold/YorkshireGold is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.